hexpm/hexpm/README.md

 ### Running HexWeb

-Once the database is setup you can start HexWeb:
+Once the database is set up you can start HexWeb:

 ```shell
 # with console